This house style should be used for all University communications (both web and print).

 Use bold (or strong) to draw attention to words or phrases.
 Try to keep items in bold as short as possible and refrain from writing entire sentences or paragraphs in a bold typeface.

 In a bulleted list each bullet point which is a complete sentence, regardless of the length of the sentence, should start with a capital letter and end with a full stop.

 Bullet points which contain fragments of sentences do not require a full stop, and they should start with a lower case letter.
 The final bullet point should finish with a full stop.
 Semi-colons can be used for those bullet points which have sentence fragments, but there should be a full stop for the final bullet point.

 Avoid unnecessary use of capital letters as it is more difficult to read and can create ambiguity.
 Capital letters should be used only for the start of sentences and genuine proper nouns.
 Page titles should also use sentence case.

 HOW TO APPLY

-For digital content, it is recommended that team names and job titles in sentences are normally not capitalised.
+For digital content, team names are not capitalised.
 Department names (for example, Admissions) are capitalised.

 We are working with the Digital Communications Team.